 5) Include information about the successes you achieved in a certain role:

 When you write about an experience, try to portray any accomplishment or success you achieved in that role.
 Employers are only looking for job candidates who are able to achieve positive results for their companies, so these aspects of your resume will be greatly appreciated.

 For example, when you write about being part of a certain organization, think about how you made it a little better and contributed to its success.

 6) Appreciate yourself as an engaged learner:

-That’s your most important role as a student in college, so make sure to include the successes you have achieved while studying.
-If you have high GPA, make sure to include that information in the resume.
+This is your most important role as a student in college, so make sure to include the successes you have achieved while studying.
+If you have a high GPA, make sure to include that information in the resume.
 Describe the serious academic projects you took part in, such as independent studies or senior theses.
 This will present you as an active learner with skills in presentation, research, and writing.

 7) Showcase leadership skills:

 Your potential employers will value leadership skills, so make sure to include information about motivating, training, leading, recruiting, and organizing your peers while taking part in a certain co-curricular activity.
 Not all students can have leadership skills, so you should be proud of such accomplishments and make sure to include them in your resume.

 READ MORE: 6 Things You Must Do to Be a Great Mentor and Leader

 8) Give value to community service: